tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 ## Install Spark on all nodes

-Download Spark once, then install it to the same path on every node.
+Install Spark to the same path on every node.

 Example path: